BiggerPockets/patterns/_patterns/build-views-with-view-components.md

 ### Shared components

 Always check [our custom component library](https://www.biggerpockets.com/lookbook) before creating a new one.
-The goal of our component library is not to grow indefinitely but instead to provide the building blocks to implement the view layer of all user facing features.
+The goal of our component library is to succinctly provide the minimum building blocks necessary for implementing the view layer of all user facing features.

 To make sure new components are included in the component library a [component preview](https://viewcomponent.org/guide/previews.html) is required.